 - You’ve defined roles and responsibilities for detection.

-- Your detection activities comply with requirements.
+- Detection activities comply with requirements.

-- You continually improve your detection processes.
+- You continually improve the detection processes.

 Develop and implement responses to detected cybersecurity events.